garrandall/popular-music-data/tracks/arrow-through-me-wings.md

   ranking_list: Billboard Hot 100
   start_date: '1979-10-27'
 ---
-Ooh baby
+Oh baby
 You couldn't have done a worse thing to me
 If you'd have taken an arrow
-And run it right through me, ooh
+And run it right through me, oh
-Ooh baby, a bird in the hand
+Oh baby, a bird in the hand
 Is worth two flying
 But when it came to love
 I knew you'd be lying